SuperDrew/TestingResources/Testing mind-set.md

 |Load | Emulate different constant loads and measure the systems response times.
 The load size should be related the business requirements.
 |Ramp | Ramp the load on the system up, measure the response, the max level and rate of increase needs to come from business requirements or measured performance.
 |Spike | Does you system need to handle large spikes in load?
 What does the live performance profile look like?
 Give the system a spike and measure how long it takes to clear out load.
+|Endurance | How long can the system survive at a reasonably high load?

 ### Oracles
 An Oracle is a means to recognise and evaluate problems in software.